huggingface/blog/fine-tune-clip-rsicd.md

 The goal of our project was to provide a useful service and demonstrate how to use CLIP for practical use cases.
 Our model can be used by applications to search through large collections of satellite images using textual queries.
 Such queries could describe the image in totality (for example, beach, mountain, airport, baseball field, etc) or search or mention specific geographic or man-made features within these images.
 CLIP can similarly be fine-tuned for other domains as well, as shown by the [medclip-demo team](https://huggingface.co/spaces/flax-community/medclip-demo) for medical images.

 The ability to search through large collections of images using text queries is an immensely powerful feature, and can be used as much for social good as for malign purposes.
-Possible applications include national defense and anti-terrorism activities, and the ability to spot and address effects of climate change before they become unmanageable, etc. Unfortunately, this power can also be misused, such as for military and police surveillance by authoritarian nation-states, so it does raise some ethical questions as well.
+Possible applications include national defense and anti-terrorism activities, the ability to spot and address effects of climate change before they become unmanageable, etc. Unfortunately, this power can also be misused, such as for military and police surveillance by authoritarian nation-states, so it does raise some ethical questions as well.

 You can read about our project on our [project page](https://github.com/arampacha/CLIP-rsicd), download our [trained model](https://huggingface.co/flax-community/clip-rsicd-v2) to use for inference on your own data, or see it in action on our [demo](https://huggingface.co/spaces/sujitpal/clip-rsicd-demo).